ember-learn/handbook/02_heroku_fastly_setup.md

 - In the `config/environment.js` file, after `rootURL` add two new fields `routerRootUrl` with value `/` and `apiHost` with value `''`.
 Override their values for production as shown in this [reference][14].
 - In `router.js` change `rootURL: config.rootURL` to `rootURL: config.routerRootURL`.
 This ensures internal links & redirection works as expected.
-- If your app fetches any static content from within the app then make sure you set the `host` of your ember data adapter with the `apiHost` from config.
+- If your app fetches any static content from within the app then make sure you set the `host` field of your ember data adapter with the `apiHost` from config.
 Follow the same if you have fetch/ajax calls with relative urls.
-In case the app uses prember then configure the host as shown in [deprecation app's application adapter][12].
+In case the app uses prember then configure the host name as shown in [deprecation app's application adapter][12].
 - In your `ember-cli-build.js` set the `fingerprint` `prepend` value with the cdn url.
 See [`deprecation-app/ember-cli-build.js`][11] for reference.
 - Configure your `config/deploy.js` file's production target as shown in [this reference][13]